-“Are not two sparrows sold for a penny?
-Yet not one of them will fall to the ground outside your Father’s care.
-And even the very hairs of your head are all numbered.
-So don’t be afraid; you are worth more than many sparrows.” — Matthew 10:29-30
+“What is the price of two sparrows – one copper coin?
+But not a single sparrow can fall to the ground without your Father knowing it.
+And the very hairs on your head are all numbered.
+So don’t be afraid; you are more valuable to God than a whole flock of sparrows.” — Matthew 10:29-31

 In 1975, six armed gunmen broke into a London bank where they went straight for the safety deposit boxes.
 Among the spoils they took away from their plunder was a box full of jewelry appraised at $500,000.